 ASA-CIS discovery and mutual authentication is the process of AN to find and authenticate the ASA-CIS which is used to store the authorized shared spectrum usage information at given area, before querying the ASA-CIS to get the information about authorized shared spectrum usage.

 The ASA-ANC may be pre-configured with IP address, or URL of the ASA-CIS server.

-When ASA-ANC is powered up, it shall automatically communicate with ASA-CIS using pre-configured ASA-CIS information.
-If ASA-ANC could not be able to communicate with ASA-CIS server, radio operation in the NAs is not turned on.
+When ASA-ANC is powered up, it may load the default shared spectrum list and

+shall automatically communicate with ASA-CIS using pre-configured ASA-CIS information.
+If ASA-ANC could not be able to communicate with ASA-CIS server, radio operation over the shared spectrum in the NAs is not allowed.
 The communication between ASA-ANC and ASA-CIS should follow the protocols specified by R10 reference point.

 Once ASA-ANC receives the response from ASA-CIS, it shall start the mutual authentication with the ASA-CIS to make sure that the ASA-CIS being communicated with is the right one.